-In keeping with its own natural association with the world of design, Officine Panerai has for years been promoting and encouraging worldwide excellence in this field through partnerships, exhibitions, prizes and other initiatives in cooperation with leading personalities and institutions.
+With a long association with the wider design world, Officine Panerai promotes and encourages global excellence in design through partnerships, exhibitions, prizes and other initiatives in cooperation with leading personalities and institutions.

 Sketch of Panerai's 'Luminor' watch